-- C. Motions In Limine.
-Motions in limine shall be noticed for hearing no later than four(4) weeks before the Final Pretrial Conference date. - D. Motions for Class Certification.
-Counsel in putative class actions shall commence litigation promptly and begin discovery immediately so that the motion for class certification can be filed expeditiously.
+C. Motions In Limine: Motions in limine shall be noticed for hearing no later than four(4) weeks before the Final Pretrial Conference date.

+D. Motions for Class Certification: If this action is a putative class action, the parties are to act diligently and begin discovery immediately, so that the motion for class certification can be filed expeditiously.
 This Court requires an extended briefing schedule for motions for class certification.
-Parties are advised to refer to the Court's Order Setting Scheduling Conference for additional guidance as to filing and timing of motions for class certification. - E. Motions for Summary Judgment.
-No party may file more than one motion pursuant to Federal Rule of Civil Procedure 56, regardless of whether such motion is denominated a motion for summary judgment or summary adjudication.
+Parties are advised to refer to the Court's Order Setting Scheduling Conference for additional guidance as to filing and timing of motions for class certification.

+E. Motions for Summary Judgment: No party may file more than one motion pursuant to Federal Rule of Civil Procedure 56, regardless of whether such motion is denominated a motion for summary judgment or summary adjudication, without leave of the Court.
 The parties shall not attempt to evade the page limitations for briefs by filing multiple motions.
 If a party believes this is one of the rare instances in which good cause exists for more than one motion for summary judgment or to increase page limits, the party shall seek leave by noticed motion setting forth a detailed showing of good cause.
 Pursuant to Federal Rule of Civil Procedure 56(f), when appropriate, based on undisputed facts and controlling principles of law, the Court may sua sponte enter summary judgment in favor of the non-moving party.